 Walt Disney World temporarily closed in March for the longest period in Disney Parks history.
-The resort and its theme parks will soon reopen, but many things will temporarily be different – and that is causing lots of questions.
+The resort and its theme parks are now reopen, but many things are different – and that is causing lots of questions.
 Read below for answers to the most frequently asked questions (FAQ) about Walt Disney World’s reopening.

 When does everything open?